Monitoring Executions

 └── * BWA-MEM FASTQ Read Mapper (bwa_mem_fastq_read_mapper:main) (running) job-zzzz

-operation will search for jobs or analyses created when a user runs an app or applet.
-If a job is part of an analysis, the results will be returned in a tree representation linking all of the jobs in an analysis together.
-However, a user can also filter the returned executions by job type.
-Using the flag
+operation searches for jobs or analyses created when a user runs an app or applet.
+For jobs that are part of an analysis, the results appear in a tree representation linking related jobs together.

 .
 Analyses are executions of workflows and consist of one or more app(let)s being run.
-When using dx find analyses
+The dx find analyses

 * Variant Calling Workflow (in_progress) analysis-xxxx

 Jobs are runs of an individual app(let) and compose analyses.
-We can monitor jobs by running the command
+Monitor jobs using the command dx find jobs

 * FreeBayes Variant Caller (freebayes:main) (waiting_on_input) job-yyyy